Niagara Frontier Transportation Authority: College cooperative agreements

 In recent years, the NFTA has aggressively pursued agreements with many local colleges and universities, using their "NFTA Unlimited Access" program.
 Under the program, students are offered semester passes that allow the user unrestricted travel on any Metro regularly scheduled service.
 Erie Community College was at the forefront of this service and originally provided students a shuttle service linking the three campuses through the City Campus.
 Route 80 operated for approximately two calendar years, but service was eliminated and students were given the opportunity to use alternate service on local bus routes.
 Later, a Metrolink shuttle service operates on a similar plan, assigned route 211 ECC Circulator, but that route has since been eliminated and replaced with ECC's own tri-campus shuttle.
-Buffalo State College is another large college participating in the Unlimited Access program.
-At the start, the NFTA had operated three circulator routes, one (assigned route 206 Buffalo State College Circulator) primarily served the college grounds, in addition to two grocery stores near the college; Tops Friendly Markets at Grant Street and Amherst Street and Wegmans on Amherst Street and two additional routes (assigned routes 207 Elmwood Circulator and 208 Grant Circulator) circulating over the same route as Route 206, with service extended over Elmwood Avenue on route 207 and Grant Street on route 208.
+Buffalo State University is another large college participating in the Unlimited Access program.
+At the start, the NFTA had operated three circulator routes, one (assigned route 206 Buffalo State University Circulator) primarily served the college grounds, in addition to two grocery stores near the college; Tops Friendly Markets at Grant Street and Amherst Street and Wegmans on Amherst Street and two additional routes (assigned routes 207 Elmwood Circulator and 208 Grant Circulator) circulating over the same route as Route 206, with service extended over Elmwood Avenue on route 207 and Grant Street on route 208.
 Due to route duplication on both the 20 Elmwood and 3 Grant bus routes, routes 207 and 208 were eliminated, while route 206 was eliminated as of September 2, 2018.
 Other colleges and universities that are presently included in the program are: